sbg/sevenbridges-cwl-draft2-upgrader/README.md

 The package can be installed with `pip`, using

 ```
+python3 -m pip install setuptools==51.0.0
 python3 -m pip install sevenbridges-cwl-draft2-upgrader
 ```
+Please note that the first command will install setuptools in version 51.0.0 first to support the use_2to3 used in the code.
+Newer releases of setuptools are not supporting use_2to3 anymore.

 ### Install from source code